JoshuaKhorsandi/ChemicalSpaceNetworks/README.md

 For further documentation and examples see [this post](https://community.wolfram.com/groups/-/m/t/2958091?p_p_auth=72PcUJjx) as well as the function repository submission.
 ## Acknowledgements

- - This proejct would not have been possible without contributions from the Wolfram Research, including help from my mentor Robert Nachbar, as well as Stephen Wolfram.
+ - This proejct would not have been possible without contributions from the Wolfram Research community, including help from my mentor Robert Nachbar, as well as Stephen Wolfram.